Poughkeepsie (town), New York: Education

 Vassar College, Dutchess Community College, and Marist College are located in the town of Poughkeepsie.

+Sections of the town are in several school districts: Arlington Central, Spackenkill Union Free, Hyde Park Central, and Wappingers Central.
+The first Arlington High School was in Poughkeepsie before being moved to the more rural Lagrangeville.

 Our Lady of Lourdes High School is a private, co-educational, Catholic high school located at a former IBM site on Boardman Road.

 Poughkeepsie Day School is an independent, co-educational, day school for students from pre-kindergarten (3 years) through grade 12, located at another former IBM site on Boardman Road.

 Oakwood Friends School is a private, co-educational middle school and high school located near the western end of State Route 113 (Spackenkill Road).

-There are several school districts in the immediate area, such as Poughkeepsie city; the town itself has Arlington's, Spackenkill's, and parts of Wappinger's and Hyde Park's districts.
-The first Arlington High School was in Poughkeepsie before being moved to the more rural Lagrangeville.

 Geography

 According to the United States Census Bureau, the town has a total area of 80.7 sqkm, of which 73.9 sqkm is land and 6.8 sqkm, or 8.44%, is water.

 The Hudson River, which marks the boundary of the Ulster County towns of Lloyd and Marlborough and the Orange County town of Newburgh, forms the majority of the western border of the town.
-The city of Poughkeepsie occupies the remainder of the town's western border.
+The City of Poughkeepsie occupies the remainder of the town's western border.
 The town is bordered by Hyde Park to the north, Pleasant Valley to the northeast, LaGrange to the east, and Wappinger to the southeast.

 U.S. Route 9, U.S. Route 44 and State Route 55 pass through the town.